-Reciprocal Links: Do They Help or Hurt Your SEO?
+Reciprocal Links: Do They Help Or Hurt Your SEO?

 Is it shady?

 It could be.
-That all depends on how – and how often – you’re using reciprocal links on your site.
+That all depends on how – and how often – you use reciprocal links on your site.

-In the third paragraph of this article, we linked to Ahrefs.
+Later in this article, we link to Ahrefs.
 The link sets us both up for a helpful, naturally occurring reciprocal link situation.
 Whether Ahrefs chooses to reciprocate by linking back to this article is entirely up to them.

+If they do, that’s exactly how a natural reciprocal link is born.

+- They talk about offering you multiple links or links on multiple sites.

-Are Reciprocal Links Good for SEO?
+Are Reciprocal Links Good For SEO?

 If you want to grow your authority and rankings (and reduce the risk of penalties from search engines), the key is to focus on less risky strategies and tactics.

-Above all else, your link building methods should enhance your customer’s experience on your site.
+Above all else, your link-building methods should enhance your customer’s experience on your site.

 Rather than focusing on SERP rankings and your website’s link profile, focus on providing something of value to your readers and customers by producing high-quality content.